 What is Insomnia?

-Insomnia could be called as a sleeping disorder in which a person experiences difficulty falling asleep, or can’t sleep for long to provide the body the adequate rest.
-There are two conditions, one is short term i.e. acute insomnia that lasts from a night to a few weeks at stretch, and the other is long term, i.e. chronic insomnia that shuffles between at least three nights a week to a few months or more.
+Insomnia could be called a sleeping disorder in which a person experiences difficulty falling asleep, or can’t sleep for long to provide the body adequate rest.
+There are two conditions, one is short-term i.e. acute insomnia that lasts from a night to a few weeks at stretch, and the other is long-term, i.e. chronic insomnia that shuffles between at least three nights a week to a few months or more.

 Types of Insomnia